 I pulled off of the C-31 motorway for the first of several planned detours along the coast.
 A long and winding drive through tunnels of trees was interrupted every so often by a glimpse of sparkling turquoise water.
 But it was already creeping towards 4 o’clock and I hadn’t seen much of anything worthwhile yet.
-Eventually the road circled around a promontory at the foot of a lighthouse.
-Far de Sant Sebastià – the Lighthouse of Saint Sebastian – and a view to take the breath away.
+Eventually, the road circled around a promontory at the foot of a lighthouse.
+Far de Sant Sebastià – the Lighthouse of Saint Sebastian – and a view to taking the breath away.
 I bounded out of the car, ecstatic to witness this first dramatic panorama.

 Thankfully there was a small hotel next to the lighthouse and I used this chance to filch some wifi.
 Previously I had been navigating the roads blind, but was desperate to make it towards Cala d’Aigua Xelida, an orgasmic little cove in the fishing village of Tamariu and knew I would need some help for this leg of the drive.

 After loading up the directions and slinking up and down steep hills for 45 minutes I finally made it to the hidden gem.
-I scaled the rocky outcrops along a man made wall and admired several large holiday houses with unparalleled access to this seemingly private beach.
+I scaled the rocky outcrops along a man-made wall and admired several large holiday houses with unparalleled access to this seemingly private beach.
 In the summer one could imagine overcrowding, but I found Xelida nearly naked.
-A string of gargantuan terra cotta rocks dissolved into smaller pieces as I bounded about, shaking away civilization from their backs like a wet labrador.
-Across the cove, an army of bone white cottages was interrupted by wickedly bent pine trees.
+A string of gargantuan terra cotta rocks dissolved into smaller pieces as I bounded about, shaking away civilization from their backs like a wet Labrador.
+Across the cove, an army of bone-white cottages was interrupted by wickedly bent pine trees.
 I could imagine this as a place Dali might have found a spark for his otherworldly flame.

 Now it was time to head towards Cadaques.
 I had planned this final assault to coincide with the sunset in hopes of replicating some sort of hedonistic surrealist dreamscape.
-Yet upon arrival to Roses, at the near portion of my peninsular target, I sensed the coming rain.
+Yet upon arrival to Roses, at the rear portion of my peninsular target, I sensed the coming rain.
 Barreling across ghastly terrain I realized the storm was now inevitable and sunset hopes were dashed.
 The wind howled against a dark grey sky.
-I spent less than 10 minutes a piece at Cadaques and Port Lligat – after driving nearly a full day hellbent on seeing see them – and instead made a bold final charge towards my second lighthouse of the day, Far de Cap de Creus.
+I spent less than 10 minutes apiece at Cadaques and Port Lligat – after driving nearly a full day hellbent on seeing see them – and instead made a bold final charge towards my second lighthouse of the day, Far de Cap de Creus.

 As I began to take pictures of this contraption an older couple disembarked.
 I learned they were an older Dutch couple and had owned the retrofitted behemoth for near on 30 years.
 Every summer was the chance to take her across the world once more.
 Their current adventure was from the Netherlands, down to Morrocco, up around Spain and finally back home.
-A 4 month journey powered in its entirety by vegetable oil at what seemed to me to be an excruciatingly slow rate of 50 km/h.
+A 4-month journey powered in its entirety by vegetable oil at what seemed to me to be an excruciatingly slow rate of 50 km/h.
 They were happy to revel in this storm at the end of the world and now I was as well.

-Soon after departure I passed by this austere reminder of how powerfully the Catalan referendum movement still burned in this part of the region.
+Soon after departure, I passed by this austere reminder of how powerfully the Catalan referendum movement still burned in this part of the region.
 Just over one year earlier the Catalonian Independence Referendum had been declared illegal by the Spanish government.
 Hopes of secession were dashed and the chief politicians and organizers of the movement were arrested.
 Many remain political prisoners to this day.
 Though demands in cosmopolitan Barcelona liberty are still heard, these are merely a whimper in comparison to the fierce eruptions of protest in the villages and towns amongst La Garrotxa.